11 Things Traveling on a Plane Does to Your Body

 Flying long distances throws off your circadian rhythm

-We’re talking about jet lag.
+Your circadian rhythm is your internal clock that governs many of your body’s functions.
 “Hormone secretion, sleepiness, alertness, and hunger sensation, among other functions, depend on our internal clock,” Dr. Alves explains.
-Traveling to another time zone throws us off, and we need time to reset our clock.
+Traveling to another time zone throws us off—that’s jet lag—and we need time to reset our clock.
 “The rule is that we need around one day for every hour of time zone we cross, so that means that after a six-hour transatlantic flight we would need around six days for our cycles to be fully re-synchronized with the local time,” he says.
-So what can you do if your trip is only a week long, or shorter?
+So what can you do if your trip is only a week or shorter?
 “On a quick turnaround business trip, it is frequently better not to try to truly adjust to a new time zone, since a full adaption would be impossible from the physiological standpoint,” he says.
 “On the other hand, if we want to maximize our stay on a touristic trip, it is better to try to adjust as quickly as possible, accomplished by exposing ourselves to sunlight and outdoor physical activity.”
-Because we are better able to adjust to a longer instead of a shorter day, flying from east to west is easier than flying west to east.
-Learn some more ways to quickly recover from jet lag.
+Because we are better able to adjust to a longer day instead of a shorter 0ne, flying from east to west is easier than flying west to east.

 You may not actually get sick

-Although airborne infections thrive in low humidity environments like airplanes, your risk of getting sick from an airplane is actually low because of the HEPA filters used.
+Although airborne infections thrive in low humidity environments like airplanes, your risk of getting sick from an airplane is lower thanks to HEPA filters.
 “The advantage is that the air in the cabin is exchanged more frequently than in most industrial buildings, schools, or homes,” Dr. Snyder says.
 “This exchange rate, coupled with the filtering and circulation patterns, reduces the risk of airborne infections in aircraft from other passengers or crew compared to the non-flying environment.”
 Unless you’re sitting next to someone who is coughing or sneezing into your personal air space, you shouldn’t worry too much about getting sick.
-However, bacteria has been shown to live on cabin surfaces, so wash your hands frequently and keep them out of your eyes, ears, nose, and mouth.
-Here are some other ways Next, learn the things you should never, ever do on a plane.
+However, bacteria can live on cabin surfaces, so wash your hands frequently and keep them out of your eyes, ears, nose, and mouth.